This is the cute baby of my friends Bree and Travis |

 Rule #7: Be Prepared to Entertain and Distract

-Tired babies need distraction.
-Come prepared with toys, food, lovies, and other ideas for how to distract baby from being so tired.
 This can buy you time and even get you through so the child gets a second wind.
-At our recent day at the amusement park, I brought a whole lot of snacks for Brinley.
-She snacked a lot more that day than she ever does at home.
-Part of being flexible is you being flexible with rules you typically have.
+At our previously mentioned day at the amusement park, I brought a whole lot of snacks for Brinley.
+She snacked a lot more that day than she ever did at home.

 Rule #8: Recreate Sleep Routine When Away